 It is important for the command to return a zero exit status only if it succeeds.
 The command will be asked for file names that are not present in the archive; it must return nonzero when so asked.
 Examples:restore_command = 'cp /mnt/server/archivedir/%f "%p"'restore_command = 'copy "C:\\server\\archivedir\\%f" "%p"' # Windows An exception is that if the command was terminated by a signal (other than SIGTERM, which is used as part of a database server shutdown) or an error by the shell (such as command not found), then recovery will abort and the server will not start up.

-This parameter can only be set at server start.
+This parameter can only be set in the postgresql.conf file or on the server command line.

 - PostgreSQL 9.1 streaming replication restore_command: special meaning of exit code 255?